 But Princess Maquinna is gone again.
 Not in a mystical way.
 You see, we had the steamer as art, decorating our living room wall for as long as I can remember.
 She was gliding upon calm Pacific water on a light filled day.
 When my father passed, so went the dear Princess.
 Before she left, I took a picture of her picture.
 Her file size was large, probably easily reduced by anyone else.
 My fix was to dry dock her to flash drive.
 Yup, she is gone.
 No, she is not in the file cabinet.
 No, not in a desk drawer.
 No, not with photo albums.
 Not in the safe.
 She is GONE.
 I needed the exact her, to memorialize her, here, forever.
 Gone too, are precious moments, looking for her.

 Oh well, one can view her in black and white at the Cumberland Museum and Archives, photo C250-001.1 Here, she seems grayed to a light Pacific fog.
-As to her naming; Nootka Sound indents the coast between Clayoquot and Quatsino, after Port Renfrew, when on her northerly route.
-Of course, most already know, that resident Chief Maquinna and explorer Captain James Cook, met at Nootka Sound, long ago – a couple of decades before the turn of the 19th Century.
-Her name confirmed her rugged route, so often plied in life by the great Chief.
-There are many variant spellings of his name, probably better suited to how he actually pronounced himself, but Maquinna is penned to the ship.
+As to her naming; Nootka Sound indents the coast between Clayoquot and Quatsino – after Port Renfrew, when on her northerly route.
+Of course, most already know that resident Chief Maquinna and explorer Captain James Cook met at Nootka Sound, long ago – a couple of decades before the turn of the 19th Century.
+The Princess’ name confirmed her rugged route, so often plied in life before, by the great Chief.
+There are many variant spellings of his name, probably better suited to how he actually pronounced himself, but Maquinna is etched to his Princess ship.

 Princess Maquinna was an essential component to our life at Port Renfrew.
 Her unwitting partnership with our Hemmingsen side began in the early 1930s, when Grandad, Matt Hemmingsen (1876-1967) commenced his logging operations, there.
 Sure, he probably was aboard her earlier than that, and often, but emergent 1930s was official Hemmingsen-Maquinna time.